Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/catalogs/snowflake-catalog-support.md

 *_dbt write catalog integration support coming soon._

-To use an externally managed catalog (anything outside of the built-in catalog), you must set up a catalog integration.
+To use an externally managed catalog (anything outside of the built-in catalog [Horizon](https://docs.snowflake.com/en/user-guide/snowflake-horizon)), you must set up a catalog integration.
 To do so, you must run a SQL command similar to the following.
+Please note that Snowflake only supports reading from external catalogs today, but will be launching support for writing, and thus we have written it in this documentation.

 ## External catalogs